Berlin is dynamic, tolerant and international – and that’s nowhere more true than at Nollendorfplatz in Schöneberg, and has been for 100 years.

 Every year in mid-July, the neighbourhood hosts the weekend-long gay and lesbian street festival.
 With over 350,000 visitors it’s one of the biggest festivals of its kind and is a fixture of the Berlin Pride Weeks that last all through July.
 During the Pride Weeks more than 200 political, cultural and sporting events take place.
 As well as the lesbian and gay street festival on Motzstraße, these also include Christopher Street Day, CSD auf der Spree and Gay Night at the Zoo, the lesbian and gay swing party at Berlin Zoo.

 For a relaxed start to the evening, try the Hafen, or begin your night out at the exclusive Heile Welt.
 The Prinzknecht is most famous for its wild theme parties.
 The classic place for cruising is Tom's Bar, which is frequented by a mixture of locals and tourists.
-At least as popular and well-known is the Connection, where men dance to disco and house music – or disappear in the huge cruising maze.
+At least as popular and well-known is the Connection, where men dance to disco and house music – or disappear in the huge cruising maze (temporarily closed).
 Members of Schöneberg’s particularly well-developed leather and fetish scene are drawn to places like New Action.
 The lesbian scene meets at the Begine women’s pub, which also holds cultural events and parties.

 Find out more about the city’s neighbourhoods with our Going Local Berlin app.